laws-africa/law-widgets/src/components/gutter/readme.md

 ### `activateNextItem() => Promise<HTMLLaGutterItemElement | null>`

 Activates the item logically after the currently active item.
 The activated item's `active` property will be set to true.
 Returns the activated item.
-Or returns null if the number of items are less then 1.
-If there is no currently active active, the top-most item is activated.
+Or returns null if there are no items.
+If there is no item currently active, the top-most item is activated.
 If the currently active item is the bottom-most item in the gutter, then the top-most item will be activated.
+If there is one item in the gutter that is not active, then that item will be activated.

 #### Returns